 Shell Beach is located in the city of Pismo Beach, and is known for having some colorful rocks and sea glass.
 Visit early in the day for a better chance at finding some of the sea glass that washes up with the tide.
 We only found one actual piece of sea glass, but we did find some mighty pretty rocks to add to our collection.

 If you have a four wheel drive vehicle, you can drive onto these dunes, but I watched too many large vehicles get stuck in the sand.
 You can just as easily park at Pier Street and walk to the dunes.
 Prepare for a windy one mile walk just to reach the dunes.
 There is nothing better than playing on the dunes, feeling like you are in a different world.
 Better yet, bring a sled or board to slide down the dunes, and some warm clothes.
 This will be a sure hit with kids and adults alike.

-Even if you don’t have kids, stroll through the Dinosaur Caves Park near Shell Beach.
+Dinosaur Caves Park near Shell Beach is a beautiful place to relax and watch the kids let out some energy.
 Our kids enjoyed playing inside the dinosaur eggs and climbing on sea lions and whales at this unique playground, while we enjoyed ocean front views.
 Win, Win.